The folks at Twitter are already hard at work on their New Year’s resolutions.

 Bloggers and prolific ranters everywhere, rejoice.
 According to a new report, Twitter might considerably expand its trademark 140-character limit within the next three months.
 The new ceiling?
 A whooping 10,000 characters or about 1800 words, respectively.

 This isn’t the first time the company’s experimented with its notorious text limitations.
-In 2015, they finally dropped the 140 character cap from its Direct Messages, and rumors about longer public tweets have been a dime a dozen over the years.
+In 2015, they finally dropped the 140 character cap from its Direct Messages, and rumours about longer public tweets have been a dime a dozen over the years.
 These ‘enhanced tweets’ are likely to show up in your timeline same as now, only flaunting a ‘show more’ button à la Facebook.

 The method behind the madness seems to be pretty clear.
 By incentivizing longer-form content, Twitter is likely to take on popular blog-friendly platforms such as Tumblr and Medium.
 The move also alleviates the website’s traditional learning curve, as new users would no longer have to master cramming their thoughts into mere 140 characters.